haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *NV (0:21:17)*: But 60% is the coverage that your unit test provides you on your code.
 And how do you measure that?

-*TSK (0:21:23)*: So, there’s this project called Decking.
+*TSK (0:21:23)*: So, there’s this project called Dekking.
 It replaces every expression in your code by unsafePerformIO, mark this thing as covered, and then return the value.
 But it turns out that that’s actually not something that preserves.
 It compiles according to GHC, which is really weird.
 But that way, you can see which parts of your tests were covered and which weren’t.
 And then you can have some really nice, colorful reports for them as well.

 *MPG (0:21:46)*: How does this compare to the Haskell program coverage thing?